-Join us for a magical evening at the Charter Oak Cultural Center’s 17th Annual Vision Awards Gala!
-Get out your dancing shoes, dust off your favorite outfit and mark Monday, May 14, 2018 on your calendar.
-Our Gala has a well-earned reputation for being one of Hartford’s most fun parties, for being an inspirational night, for being both warm and elegant.
+Join us for a magical evening at the Charter Oak Cultural Center’s 18th Annual Vision Awards Gala!
+Get out your dancing shoes, dust off your favorite outfit and mark Monday, May 13, 2019 on your calendar.
+Our Visions Award Gala has a well-earned reputation for being one of Hartford’s most fun parties, for being an inspirational night, and for being both warm and elegant.

-The evening includes performances by our students, dance music by the beloved Hartford chanteuse, Charmagne Tripp who will be accompanied by none other than MASS-CONN-Fusion!
-There will be an open bar, live music during our cocktail party by Smokin’ Mirrors, a fun live auction facilitated by our Emcee, John Dankosky, and some lovely surprises that you won’t want to miss.
+The evening includes performances by our students and dance music by beloved Hartford chanteuse Charmagne Tripp who will be accompanied by none other than MASS-CONN-Fusion!
+There will be an open bar, live music during our cocktail party by Smokin’ Mirrors, a fun live auction facilitated by our Emcee, Chion Wolf, and some lovely surprises that you won’t want to miss.

 Where: The Hartford Marriott Downtown